atsayansach/data-analytics-portfolio/README.md

 - This database contains information on countries, such as life expectancy and capital city, cities, such as population, and country language, such as percentage spoken.

-- Source: via bootcamp, all datasets are from Kaggle
+- Source: via MySQL website

 - The dataset covers 239 countries, 4079 cities, and 984 languages.
 Country population ranges from 0 to 1,277,558,000.